-- Blood cells, which can be seen under a microscope, make up about 40% of the blood's volume.
+These can be seen under a microscope and make up about 40% of the blood's volume.
 Blood cells are divided into three main types:

 - White cells (leukocytes).
-There are different types of white cells which are called neutrophils (polymorphs), lymphocytes, eosinophils, monocytes, and basophils.
+There are different types of white cells which are called neutrophils (polymorphs), lymphocytes, eosinophils, monocytes and basophils.
 They are part of the immune system.
 Their main role is to defend the body against infection.
-Neutrophils engulf bacteria and destroy them with special chemicals.
+Neutrophils engulf germs (bacteria) and destroy them with special chemicals.
 Eosinophils and monocytes also work by swallowing up foreign particles in the body.
 Basophils help to intensify inflammation.
 Inflammation makes blood vessels leaky.
 This helps specialised white blood cells get to where they are needed.
 Lymphocytes have a variety of different functions.
-They attack viruses and other pathogens (germs).
+They attack viruses and other germs (pathogens).
 They also make antibodies which help to destroy pathogens.

 - Platelets.
 These are tiny and help the blood to clot if we cut ourselves.

-- Plasma is the liquid part of blood and makes up about 60% of the blood's volume.
-Plasma is mainly made from water, but also contains many different proteins and other chemicals such as hormones, antibodies, enzymes, glucose, fat particles, salts, etc.
+This is the liquid part of blood and makes up about 60% of the blood's volume.
+Plasma is mainly made from water but also contains many different proteins and other chemicals, such as:

 When blood spills from your body (or a blood sample is taken into a plain glass tube) the cells and certain plasma proteins clump together to form a clot.
 The remaining clear fluid is called serum.